 Multimedia with summary

-Through the Employee Ideas that Matter program, Sappi employees bring their charitable ideas to life.
-Employees apply for direct funding to the nonprofit organizations that they are most passionate about, and the winners share $25,000 in corporate giving to support their selected causes.
+Through the structured Employee Ideas that Matter (EITM) program, Sappi North America employees bring their charitable ideas to life.
+For three years, employees have been applying for direct funding to benefit the nonprofit organizations that they are most passionate about, and the winners share $25,000 in corporate giving to support their selected causes.
 Funding can be used in many ways—from financing a project, sponsoring a trail cleanup, or providing new equipment or supplies.